hyperifyio/rune/README.md

 # Rune

-**Rune** is a dynamic content builder and preprocessor that consolidates content from YAML, HTML, and JSON files into a single JSON file.
+**Rune** is a dynamic content preprocessor that consolidates content from YAML, HTML, and JSON files into a single JSON file.

 This self-contained output is optimized for securely serving content through a REST API.
-Rune simplifies content management, enabling you to embed assets, translations, and views in a unified, portable format.
+Rune is built for the entire team — developers, designers, and content creators — bringing together assets, translations, and views in a way that is as familiar as possible.
+Input formats mirror standard HTML snippets or developer-friendly YAML, making collaboration seamless for all team members.

 ## Metaphor: Rune and the Basket of Fruits